bestinslot-xyz/brc20-proposals/001-6-byte-namespace/index.md

 }
 ```

-The `salt` field is a random string that is used to create a unique hash for the ticker.
+The `salt` field is a hex string (Can only contain 0-9 and A-F) that is used to create a unique hash for the ticker.
 The `hash` field in the pre-deploy inscription must match the double SHA256 of the ticker concatenated with the salt.

 Parent of the deploy inscription must be the pre-deploy inscription, and the deploy inscription must be created at least 3 blocks after the pre-deploy inscription.
 This allows the indexers to verify that the pre-deploy inscription exists and has been processed before the deploy inscription is created.